 Thérèse used Isaiah, for example, to describe her own experience of God: "As one whom a mother caresses, so will I comfort you; you shall be carried at the breasts, and upon the knees they shall caress you" (Is 66:13).
-And she was launched on her way of confidence and love because she believed in and was consoled by the text from Matthew which tells us that it has pleased God to "hide these things from the learned and the clever and reveal she humbly admits that she avoided Thérèse as much as possible.
-She felt Thérèse was too perfect and seemed always to know what Sister Madeleine was thinking about.
+And she was launched on her way of confidence and love because she believed in and was consoled by the text from Matthew which tells us that it has pleased God to "hide these things from the learned and the clever and reveal them to mere children" (Mt 11:25-26).
+Indeed, Jesus is the great eagle who raises her up and supports her always in the shadow of his wings.